gasgit-cs/pforcs-problem-sheet/README.md

         ask user which letter to count
         convert to upper and lower and store in vars lc uc open the file with file reader\
-        initalise count variables lower, upper\
+        initialise count variables lower, upper\
         iterate over f to extract each line\
         iterate over each line to extract each char\
         check the char is lowercase or uppercase of user input\
         increment counts, add total and print results